 Chocolate and peanut butter are a classic combo, but it wasn’t until I was an adult that I really appreciated their charisma.
 Once I did, I couldn’t get enough.

 Reese’s Pieces and Peanut Butter Cups are well known, but throughout my fine dining experiences I have seen numerous chocolate and peanut butter concoctions that have made my mouth water.
-So when I saw the theme for this month’s Recipe ReDux, I knew what route I was going to take.
+One of those is chocolate peanut butter truffles, and what better time to try making them at home than the month of February.

 While it’s more delicious than nutritious, these Chocolate Peanut Butter Truffles are still a better-for-you option than many of the truffles you’ll find in chocolate stores.